MAT Manual

 these three facets actually share storage which is never the case

-facet.
+for the cuda-array facet.
 Now if we have a

-CUDA-capable GPU, CUDA can be enabled with with-cuda*
+CUDA-capable GPU, CUDA can be enabled with with-cuda*:

 (with-cuda* ()